 Andrew Sullivan ’07

-“Hey Andrew, come into my office,” Rev. Esther Jadhav, now director of Intercultural Programs at Asbury University, said to a student who was passing by her door.
+“Hey Andrew, come into my office,” Rev. Esther Jadhav said to a student who was passing by her door.

 As Andrew Sullivan ’07 pulled up a chair, Jadhav told the junior Business major about a new grant opportunity that would allow a select number of Asbury’s students to pursue overseas internships in their majors.
 She pointed to a large map of the world that hung on the wall of her office.
 “Andrew, do you realize you could go anywhere in the world you want to go?” she said.